 3. If you worked less than 35 years of your life, your retirement benefits will suffer.

-As previously mentioned, your Social Security benefits are based on an average of your total salaries over a 35 year span.
+Your Social Security benefits are based on an average of your total salaries over a 35 year span.
 This means, if you worked less than 35 years of your life, the years you didn’t work will be represented as zeros in your 35 year average.
 Needless to say, zeros mixed in with your average will definitely hurt your benefits package.
 Thus, if you have say 33 years of work credits, then it makes sense to pursue 2 more years in order to ensure you get the most money from your Social Security benefits.

 When thinking about your retirement and future, remember the number 35.
 This special number holds the key to making the most of your Social Security benefits.